Monday, August 30, 2010

-Before making the base, preheat an oven to 350° F and prepare the topping:
+Before making the base, preheat the oven to 350° F and prepare the topping as follows:

-- Add 2 tsp olive oil to skillet; cook onion for several minutes using medium-high heat.
+- Add 2 tsp olive oil to skillet and cook onions for several minutes using medium-high heat.

 - Add garlic, followed by salt and black pepper to taste.